arogozhnikov/arogozhnikov.github.io/_posts/2015-12-11-cumulative-sum-as-test-for-your-environment.markdown

 Have you ever tried to think about what will be coding like 10 years later?
 What processors and technologies will be used?

-Usually programmers don't care about this at all.
+Typically we don't care about such questions when writing our projects (unless those are a critical part of some important system).
 Or we theorize in this direction, but this never affects our code.

-In principle, this is quite explainable: code written in C++ about 20 years ago is still working fine, without much changes in its structure.
+In principle, this is quite explainable: code written in C++ about 20-30 years ago is still working fine, without many changes in its structure.
 The speed increased thanks to technological process used in processors.

 Processors and compilers changed much to increase execution speed, complex pipelines and automatic vectorization are used to make old-style programs running fast.

 But there is some __obvious limit your programming environment will not be able to overcome unless you explicitly took care about this__.
-I'll demonstrate it using a very trivial example &mdash; cumulative sum.
+I'll demonstrate it using a very trivial example &mdash; a cumulative sum.

 The reference (abstract) code looks like:
 <pre>